aidan959/GE2-Assignment/README.md

 I broadened by knowledge in using blender as i had never done animation before, learning about keyframing and how to output these animations into godot.

+## Finn (C20492576)
+I did most of the in-game environment.
+Some environmental features were implemented through the EnvironmentController scene which included features such as day/night cycle and custom weather effects.
+I also created the water effects for the project which involved creating a custom shader with some help from a reference which can be seen below.
+This was used to apply a retro low poly visual to the river and the body of water surrounding the island.

+The things I was most proud of were the 2 additional shaders I created, one for the heat distortion during hot weather and a psychedelic experience for when the player comes in contact with the Hypno Toad.
+The kaleidoscope effect was done by segmenting the current image, mirroring them and applying a rotation effect to the segments.
+The colours also continuously shift based on a noise tecture and hue shifting of colours which gives the effect of spatial distortion.

+I learned a lot about shaders and how they work in general with uv coordinate wrapping and manipulation with vertices and fragments.

 # Addons Used

 NOTE:  Addons are not included in the repo and must be installed manually to run.